Key Metrics

 How volatile is JPM?

-With 30-day annualized volatility of 21.5% and beta of 1.02,JPM is classified as Medium risk.
-Expect larger swings than the broader market during volatile periods.
+With 30-day annualized volatility of 23.6% and beta of 0.98,JPM is classified as Medium risk.
+The stock tends to be more stable than the market average.

 Related Assets